Bob Breitenstein (offensive lineman)

-Robert Corr Breitenstein (born May 8, 1943) is a former a professional American football player in the American Football League and National Football League for the Denver Broncos, Minnesota Vikings, and Atlanta Falcons.
+Robert Corr Breitenstein (May 8, 1943 – March 13, 2023) was a professional American football player in the American Football League (AFL) and National Football League (NFL) for the Denver Broncos, Minnesota Vikings, and Atlanta Falcons.
 He played college football at the University of Tulsa.
-He is distinguished as being the first Argentine to play in the National Football League.
+He is distinguished as being the first Argentine to play in the NFL.

 Early years

 Breitenstein attended Farmington High School, where he was a teammate of future NFL player Ralph Neely.

-He accepted a scholarship from the University of Tulsa and was a part of the team that defeated Ole Miss, 14-7 in the 1964 Bluebonnet Bowl.
+Breitenstein accepted a football scholarship from the University of Tulsa.
+He played as an offensive tackle.

+As a senior in 1964, he contributed to the team leading the nation in average yards (461.8 yards) and in scoring average per game (38.4 points).
+He also was a part of the team that defeated Ole Miss, 14–7 in the 1964 Bluebonnet Bowl.

 In 1994, he was inducted into the University of Tulsa Athletic Hall of Fame.

 Professional career

 Denver Broncos

 Breitenstein was selected in the fifth round (33rd overall) of the 1965 AFL draft by the Denver Broncos.
-He was also selected by the Washington Redskins in the second round (21st overall) of the 1965 NFL Draft.
+He was also selected by the Washington Redskins in the second round (21st overall) of the 1965 NFL draft.
 He signed with the Broncos, although he later tried to invalidate the contract.

-As a rookie, he shared the starter left tackle position with Lee Bernet.
-The next year, he became the regular starter.
-He was traded to the Minnesota Vikings in exchange for a fifth round draft choice (#117-Mike Bragg).
+As a rookie, he started in 7 games, while sharing the left tackle position with Lee Bernet.
+In 1966, he started all 14 games.

+On July 1, 1967, he was traded to the Minnesota Vikings in exchange for a fifth round draft choice (#117-Mike Bragg).

 Minnesota Vikings

-On October 4, 1967, he was activated from the taxi squad and played in 11 games.
+On October 5, 1967, he was activated from the taxi squad and played in 11 games.
 On August 5, 1968, he walked out of training camp in a contract dispute and was placed on the reserve list.
-On October 19, he was traded to the Chicago Bears in exchange for a draft pick.
+On October 19, 1968, he was traded to the Chicago Bears in exchange for a draft pick.